 It's difficult to beat University of Wisconsin - Madison if you wish to study Food Science Technology.
 Graduates from the food science technology major at University of Wisconsin - Madison get 4.1% above the average graduate in this field.
 The setting in a large urban center is wonderful for students seeking ample choices for networking, excitement, and discovery.

 Ohio State University - Main Campus is one of the best schools in the United States for Food Science Technology.
 In addition to its bachelor's programs, Ohio State University - Main Campus offers graduate degrees in Food Science Tech.
-Positioned in Columbus, Ohio, this university is best suited for students who flourish in an urban atmosphere.
+With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.